so1omon563/terraform-aws-backup/modules/backup-vault/README.md

-# AWS Bakup
+# AWS Backup Vault

-Creates and manages AWS Backup resources.
+Creates an AWS Backup Vault resource.

-Note that all resources are created by submodules.
-This module is a wrapper around those submodules to make it easier to create and manage AWS Backup resources.

-WIP
+See the [Terraform documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/backup_vault) for more information on the limitations / requirements for using this resource.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)